meilisearch/specifications/text/0118-search-api.md

 Specifying `cropMarker` to `""` or `null` implies that no marker will be applied to the cropped part, if any.

+This parameter is taken into account when `attributesToCrop` is specified.
+See [3.1.11. `attributesToCrop`](#3111-attributestocrop) section.

 - 🔴 Sending a value with a different type than `String` or `null` for `cropMarker` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.

-##### 3.1.1.13.1.
+##### 3.1.13.1.
 Applying `cropMarker`

-###### 3.1.1.13.1.1.
+###### 3.1.13.1.1.
 Matched Part To Be Cropped

 The cropping algorithm tries to match the window with the highest density of query terms within the `cropLength` limit.

+Here is how the density is calculated:

+- The algorithm will favor a part that contains all the query terms within the limits of cropLength, if it doesn't find it, it removes words from the query terms until it finds nothing to crop.
+- If parts have equivalent density, i.e. having the same numbers of query terms found, the algorithm will favor the part that contains the query terms closest to each other.
-Then it will pick the window that contains the more ordered query terms.
+- Then if parts have equivalent density, i.e. having the same distance between query terms, the algorithm will favor the part that contains the query terms in the order specified in `q`.

-If two windows have the same density, it chooses the first one within the attribute to be cropped.
-It also means that only one cropped part is returned.
+- If there are still parts with an equivalent density, the algorithm will choose the first one encountered within the attribute.

+Only one cropped part from an attribute is returned.

-If no match is found when selecting a part to be cropped.
-The returned value in `_formatted` will start at the beginning of the attribute until the distance of `cropLength` without any `cropMarker` being applied.
+If no part is found when selecting a part to be cropped.
+The returned value in `_formatted` will start at the beginning of the attribute until the distance of `cropLength` is reached.

-###### 3.1.1.13.1.2.
+###### 3.1.13.1.2.
 Positioning Markers

 If the cropped part has been matched against query terms and contains the beginning of the attribute to be cropped, the `cropMarker` is not placed to the left of the cropped part.

 If the cropped part has been matched against query terms and contains the end of the attribute to be cropped, the `cropMarker` is not placed to the right of the cropped part.

-#### 3.1.1.14. `matches`
+#### 3.1.14. `matches`

 - Type: Boolean
 - Required: False
 - Default: `false`

 Adds a `_matchesInfo` object to the search response that contains the location of each occurrence of queried terms across all fields.
+The given positions are in bytes.

 It's useful when more control is needed than offered by the built-in highlighting/cropping features.

 - 🔴 Sending a value with a different type than `Boolean` or `null` for `matches` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.